 The Department of Cognitive Science offers a PhD program in Cognitive Science.
 This research-based, interdisciplinary program offers specialization in the fields of social cognition, cognitive development, and formal and biological models of perception and learning.
 Students may take courses in cognitive psychology, philosophy of mind, cognitive anthropology, visual perception and computational modeling.
 They receive practical research training in methods, experimental design and data analysis in the laboratories of departmental faculty members.
 As of 2023, we offer a PhD program of which standard duration is 4 years with fully funded stipends for 4 years.

-IMPORTANT: Please note that from September 2020, our program for incoming and continuing Cognitive Science PhD students will continue in Budapest while we are getting ready to move to Vienna.
+IMPORTANT: Please note that during the Academic Year 2020/21, teaching for incoming and continuing Cognitive Science PhD students will continue in Budapest while we are getting ready to move to Vienna.

 Graduate Program Director: Natalie Sebanz